Teacher: Mrs McNicholas

 Welcome to Year Three.

 We recognise individual talents and develop confidence so every child is motivated, inspired and enjoys learning.
-This year we will have even more opportunities to share our gifts and develop our talents by becoming involved in the many clubs and groups available.

 Equipment requirements for Year Three

 As we are especially looking to developing independence and maturity this year, it is important that all pupils take responsibility for coming to school each day organised and equipped to learn.

 - Pupils should come to class each day with their school reading book and reading record.

 - Pupils should bring a clean, freshly filled water bottle.

 - Pupils do not require a pencil case as school will provide any necessary equipment providing it is looked after and returned at the end of the day.

 Year Three children are also required to have full indoor and outdoor PE kits in school each day.

 Spelling lists will be sent home every Monday to be practised throughout the week as they will be tested in class on Friday.